Why Raw Dog Food?

 Importantly dogs did not necessarily eat every day and they did not eat a balanced or complete meal containing everything they needed, every time they ate.
 This approach to feeding is a human condition!!

-It is food that has NOT been processed, manufactured or cooked unlike our canned and dry foods.
+Raw food is food that has NOT been cooked, manufactured or processed like canned and dry foods.
 Therefore it contains all the nutrients, minerals, enzymes, antioxidants, amino acids etc needed by your dog.

 There is a growing movement today against all the junk food that humans are eating.
 For example, fats, salt, sugars etc. The impact on our health can be seen in the increase numbers with diabetes, cancer, heart problems etc.